mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/framer-motion.md

 ></motion.div>
 ```

 Notice the initial values place the object 500 pixels to the left (-500) and the opacity to 0.
-The animate values move the object onto the screen to its "default" position and are opaque.
+The animate values move the object onto the screen to its "default" position and opaque.

 ### Transition properties

-To control the duration of the animation and other features of the motion such as easing the use of the `transition` prop.
+To control the duration of the animation and other features of the motion such as easing, use of the `transition` prop.

 ```JS
 <motion.div